Mike Evans Player Prop Bets for NFL Week 10 | Tampa Bay vs. Washington 11/14/2021

 Season Stats

-- Evans has totaled 544 yards on 39 receptions with eight touchdowns, averaging 68.0 yards per game, on 63 targets.
+- Evans has hauled in 544 yards (on 39 catches) with eight touchdowns.
+He's been targeted 63 times, and is averaging 68.0 yards per game.

 - Evans has been the target of 18.0% (63 total) of his team's 350 passing attempts this season.

-- Evans (11 red zone targets) has been the recipient of 17.5% of his team's 63 red zone pass attempts.
+- With 11 targets in the red zone this season, Evans has been on the receiving end of 17.5% of his team's 63 red zone pass attempts.

-- The Buccaneers have run 66.2% passing plays and 33.8% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Buccaneers have thrown the football in 66.2% of their plays from scrimmage this year while running the ball 33.8% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with Washington.